SAS Technical Support Services and Policies

 ***Does not include weekend or other non-business days

-Priorities are assigned to problems that are reported via the web or email, based on the guidelines shown in the table above.
-All problems that are reported electronically receive an immediate, automated email confirmation and a problem tracking number.
-A Technical Support consultant will respond to the customer who reported the problem by telephone or email within 24 hours, with the exception of problems that are reported on weekends and holidays.
-Because SAS cannot guarantee less than 24-hour response for problems that are tracked electronically, you should report Severity 1 or 2 problems by telephone.
+Priorities are assigned to support requests that are reported via the web or email, based on the guidelines shown in the table above.
+All requests that are submitted electronically receive an immediate, automated email confirmation and a tracking number.
+A Technical Support team member will respond to the customer who submitted the request by telephone or email within 24 hours, with the exception of requests that are submitted on weekends and holidays.
+Because SAS cannot guarantee less than 24-hour response for requests that are tracked electronically, customers should report Severity 1 or 2 problems by telephone.

-If the standard support process does not produce the desired results, or if the problem has changed in priority, you can escalate the problem as follows.
+If the standard support process does not produce the desired results, or if the request has changed in priority, customers can escalate the request as follows.

 For Sites That Are Served by SAS World Headquarters

-- Contact the Technical Support consultant who is working on your problem and request that the priority of the problem be escalated.
+- Contact the Technical Support team member who is working on the request and ask that the priority be escalated.